 Damage to our reputation could significantly harm our business, including our competitive position and business prospects.
-We are dependent on our reputation within our market area, as a trusted and responsible financial company, for all aspects of our relationships with customers, employees, vendors, third-party service providers, and others, with whom we conduct business or potential future business.
-Our ability to attract and retain customers and employees could be adversely affected if our reputation is damaged.
-Our actual or perceived failure to address various issues could give rise to reputational risk that could cause harm to us and our business prospects.
-These issues also include, but are not limited to, legal and regulatory requirements; properly maintaining customer and employee personal information; record keeping; money-laundering; sales and trading practices; ethical issues; appropriately addressing potential conflicts of interest; and the proper identification of the legal, reputational, credit, liquidity and market risks inherent in our products.
-Failure to appropriately address any of these issues could also give rise to additional regulatory restrictions and legal risks, which could, among other consequences, increase the size and number of litigation claims and damages asserted or subject us to enforcement actions, fines and penalties and incur related costs and expenses.
+We are dependent on our reputation within our market area, as a trusted and responsible financial services company, for all aspects of our relationships and business with customers, employees, vendors, third-party service providers, and others, with whom we conduct business or potential future businesses.
+Negative public opinion about the financial services industry generally or us specifically could adversely affect our reputation and our ability to keep and attract customers and employees.
+Our actual or perceived failure to address various issues could give rise to negative public opinion and reputational risk that could cause harm to us and our business prospects.
+These issues include, but are not limited to, legal and regulatory requirements; properly maintaining customer and employee personal information; record keeping; money-laundering; sales and trading practices; ethical issues; appropriately addressing potential conflicts of interest; and the proper identification of the legal, reputational, credit, liquidity and market risks inherent in our products.
+Failure to appropriately address any of these issues could also give rise to additional regulatory restrictions and legal risks, which could, among other consequences, increase the size and number of litigation claims and damages asserted or subject us to enforcement actions, fines and penalties and cause us to incur related costs and expenses.